yashivfakir/Dockerized_Factorial_Digits_Adder/README.md

 ### Build Instructions

 Once the repository contents are cloned to a host machine, the application can then be built.
-This can be done by executing the following command in a terminal window from the Docker_Build_Directory file location:
+This can be done by executing the following command in a terminal window from the 'yashivfakir' file location:

 ```bash
 sudo docker image build -t factorial-digits .
 ```
 Note: Docker commands may need administrative priviliages in order to execute the command.
-The 'sudo' part of the command provides admin privileges for Linux Ubuntu and may differ for other OS's and can thus be dropped from the command.
+The 'sudo' part of the command provides admin privileges for Linux Ubuntu (and other Linux distros) and may differ for other OS's and can thus be dropped from the command the host machine OS does not conform to using 'sudo'.

 ### Container Execution

-Once the image being, factorial-digits, has been built, the container can be executed using the following command where INPUT_NUMBER is replaced with the input integer number:
+Once the image being, factorial-digits, has been built, the container can be executed using the following command where INPUT_NUMBER is replaced with theinput integer number needing to be factorized:

 ```bash
 sudo docker run --rm factorial-digits INPUT_NUMBER
 ```
 Note: Docker commands may need administrative priviliages in order to execute the command.
-The 'sudo' part of the command provides admin privileges for Linux Ubuntu and may differ for other OS's and can thus be dropped from the command.
+The 'sudo' part of the command provides admin privileges for Linux Ubuntu and may differ for other OS's and can thus again be dropped from the command if this is the case.
 If no input or input that is not an integer value is provided with the docker command, an error saying 'requires input' or 'invalid input' will be thrown respectively.
-Once the program has been executed, the Docker command implements the shutdown of the container the program execution.
+Once the program has been executed, the Docker command implements the shutdown of the container and program execution.